revature-curriculum/PEP-WebDevProject_Recipe/README.md

 - You are encouraged to incorporate CSS however you'd like to provide styling for the application.

-- If you are working on this project locally (NOT in Gitpod), please ensure the backend `pom.xml` file is updated to the version of Java you are using.
+- If you are working on this project locally (NOT in Gitpod), please ensure the backend `pom.xml` files are updated to the version of Java you are using.
 You can get this version by opening the command prompt and typing `java -version`.
 This will tell you the version of Java you are currently working with.
 For this project, you will need to work with any version between 9 and 22.
 If you are using version 22, you might need to uncomment the bytebuddy dependency that is located at the bottom of the `pom.xml` file.
 Your `pom.xml` should be similar to Part 1.

 ## Requirements